C904N50N/C904N50N/README.md

 - 👋 Hi, I’m @CJ0hnson
-- I am an avid cybersecurity enthusiast and I needed a place to show off some of the stuff I have made during my schooling and beyond
+- I am an avid cybersecurity enthusiast and I needed a place to show off some of the stuff I have made during my schooling and beyond.
--